A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Cosmic components with a time-dependent EoS parameter: The case for dark energy

-This offers a very straightforward way to incorporate CPL-based models of \acidx{DE} into cosmological codes.
-Unfortunately, a pitfall connected to this simplicity is easily obscured, as we will show in Sec.~\ref{sec:compmodelsH0}.
+This offers a very straightforward way to incorporate CPL-based models of DE into existing cosmological codes.

-Before we present the details, we want to explain the issues that arise in a more illustrative way in this section first.
-In order to discuss the evolution of the energy density, and its contributing ``effect'' onto the expansion history, of a component with a time-dependent \acidx{EOS} parameter, we compare it to the evolution of a component with a constant \acidx{EOS} parameter, sketched in Fig.~\ref{fig:intForwardiCDM}.
+Before we present the details, we want to explain the consequences that arise from \qn{fixed EDs} vs \qn{fixed $H_0$} in a more illustrative way in this section first.
+In order to discuss the evolution of the energy density and its contributing effect onto the expansion history of an exemplary component with a time-dependent EoS parameter, we compare it to the evolution of a component with a constant EoS parameter, sketched in Fig.~\ref{fig:intForwardiCDM}.

-In this illustration, an exemplary component with a non-constant \acidx{EOS} parameter (green solid line) is compared to a component with constant \acidx{EOS} parameter (blue solid line).
-The evolution of both components is initiated at identical ICs.
-For the component with a non-constant \acidx{EOS} parameter, we choose an \acidx{EOS} parameter that drops at two points in time, first from $w=-0.8$ to $w=-0.9$ and finally to $w=-1$, the \acidx{EOS} parameter of a cosmological constant.
-With each drop, the slope of the energy density evolution flattens (determined by the \emph{forward-integration} of the energy conservation equation \eqref{eq:EQeconsnbgH0}).
-As a result, the "final" energy density at the present time is higher, compared to the energy density of the component with constant \acidx{EOS} parameter.
-Moreover, we recognize that a lower (higher) \acidx{EOS} parameter will decrease (increase) the deceleration of the expansion rate $H$, resulting in an increase (decrease) of $H_0$, compared to a component described by a constant \acidx{EOS} parameter with identical ICs in the early Universe.
+The initial density of the exemplary cosmic component is determined by processes in the very early Universe.
+Assuming that the EoS parameter remains constant, its evolution is shown by the blue solid line.
+Alternatively, we consider a case where an initially constant EoS parameter evolves to a different EoS parameter for this component (i.e., a time-dependent EoS), depicted by the green solid line.
+Obviously, for both cases the evolution is initiated at identical ICs.
+For the alternative with a time-dependent EoS parameter, we choose an EoS parameter that drops at two points in time (respective scale factors), first from $w=-0.8$ to $w=-0.9$ and finally to $w=-1$, the EoS parameter of a cosmological constant.
+With each drop the slope of the energy density evolution flattens (determined by the {forward-integration} of the energy conservation equation \eqref{eq:EQeconsnbgH0}).
+As a result, the final energy density at the present time is higher, compared to the energy density resulting from the assumption of a constant EoS parameter.
+Moreover, we recognize that a lower (higher) EoS parameter will decrease (increase) the deceleration of the expansion rate $H$, resulting in an increase (decrease) of $H_0$, compared to a component described by a constant EoS parameter with identical ICs in the early Universe.
+We note that this simple illustration already indicates that a DE component with a decreasing EoS parameter could possibly provide an answer to the Hubble tension problem (in \citet{Wagner2022}, a different ansatz is presented, the result of which is comparable to our approach of forward-in-time integration, for it also provides a $H_0$ closer to local measurements.
+They synchronize the cosmic time of early- and late-universe fits of cosmological models, indicating an increased expansion rate in the local Universe).

-In contrast, we sketch in Fig.~\ref{fig:intLCDM} examples of components which each have constant EoS parameter; e.g. the case $w=-1$ describes the $\Lambda$-component in the $\Lambda$CDM model.
+In contrast, we sketch in Fig.~\ref{fig:intLCDM} examples of components which each have constant EoS parameter; where the case $w=-1$ describes the $\Lambda$-component in the $\Lambda$CDM model.